Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 ## Milestones

-For Phase 1: In order to make it work for Ipv6 , we Refactored the code for the API to a generic Templated base.
+For Phase 1: In order to make GlobalRouting work for Ipv6 , we Refactored the code for the API to a generic Templated base.
 Fixed Bugs  along the way, developed a Linux Like TraceRoute Functionality for GlobalRouting.

 For Phase 2: we Instantiated it for the two address types using Template MetaProgramming.
 Added Extensive Tests and Documentation.